︎EXHIBITIONS | WORK | CV | CONTACT + ABOUT | NEWS

 2024

-Taft Gardens Art in Nature Exhibition Ojai, CA
+Site-specific Installation Taft Gardens Art in Nature Residency Exhibition

 Umwelt, coined by biologist Jakob von Uexküll illustrates how every organism perceives the world uniquely, shaped by their distinct sensory faculties.